hasnain-nisan/assignment2/README.md

 Then created 5 branches named branch1, branch2, branch3, branch4, branch5 containing a individual text file.

 Then merge branch4 and branch5 to master.

+Performed git stash in branch3 on git_stash.txt file.